Achieving Rapid Recovery in an Overload Control for Large-Scale Service Systems: Introduction

-In \cite{CAB11} a system with multiple streams of arriving jobs evolving in discrete time is considered during a temporary overload period, where the overload in that reference is defined via rate stability (there is no abandonment).
-The authors in \cite{CAB11} suggest using the max-weight policy which, much like the FQR-ART control, is simple to implement since it uses only information on the current state of the system; it stabilizes the system during normal-loads periods; and, finally, it keeps the queues at target ratios when the system cannot be stabilized due to high arrival rates.
+For other work that considers overloaded systems and fluid models, see \cite{CAB11,GurPer12,HZ05,ST11}.
+The authors in \cite{CAB11} suggest using the max-weight policy which, much like the FQR-ART control here, is easy to implement because it uses only information on the current state of the system; it stabilizes the system during normal loads and keeps the queues at target ratios when the system cannot be stabilized due to high arrival rates.

-It is significant that the max-weight policy is not order optimal for the X model, i.e., the steady state queues grow faster than $O(\sqrt{n})$ in the many-server heavy-traffic limiting regime, as shown in \cite{ST10}.
-(A similar phenomenon was observed in \cite{PW-MangSc}, when FQR-T is employed with activation thresholds that are too small.)
-The authors in \cite{ST10} propose a control which they name {\em shadow routing}, and prove diffusion limits under a complete-resource-pooling condition for a general parallel service system.
-Modifications of the shadow-routing control, designed for overloaded parallel systems with unknown arrival rates, are studied in a subsequent paper \cite{ST11}.
-Similar to our case, the objective of the control is to quickly and automatically detect overloads, and route customers in an ``optimal'' manner.
-More precisely, asymptotic optimality of their SHADOW-RM control is proved, where the objective is to maximize the reward rate, assuming a class-dependent reward of each customer served.

 In \cite{GurPer12} overflow networks in heavy-traffic are studied in settings of co-sourcing, i.e., when firms that operate their own in-house call center overflow a {\em nonnegligible proportion} of the arrivals to a call center that is operated by an outsourcer.
-Specifically, the in-house service pool has a finite buffer, or no buffer at all, for waiting customers (in the latter case, the in-house pool is a loss system), and customers who arrive to find the system full are overflowed to the outsourcer.
-In \cite{GurPer12}, ``nonnegligible proportion'' of overflow implies that the arrival rate to the in-house pool is larger than its maximum service capacity, so that the in-house pool is overloaded in the sense that all agents are busy all the time, asymptotically, in the many-server heavy-traffic limit.
-Fluid and diffusion limits are obtained via a stochastic AP, and an asymptotic-independence result, which facilitates solving related optimization problems, is shown to hold.
+Fluid and diffusion limits are obtained via a stochastic averaging principle.
+The authors in \cite{ST11} apply their previously introduced {\em shadow routing} control to overloaded parallel systems with unknown arrival rates, and show that it maximizes the reward rate, assuming a class-dependent reward of each customer served.

 \paragraph{Healthcare Systems.}